phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-qemu.md

   <details>
   <summary>Why there is no need to install qemu?</summary>

-  All necessary tools including QEMU are provided in phoenix-rtos/devel docker image (run by `docker-devel.sh` script)
+  All necessary tools including QEMU are provided in feniks-rtos/devel docker image (run by `docker-devel.sh` script)

   If you want, you can read more about docker containerization on <https://www.docker.com/resources/what-container>

   </details>

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

 To get the available command list please type: